Deer management FAQ

 When will these preserves close early for the program?

-Preparations for the Deer Management Program begin in November, but the preserves selected for the program will not close early until December.
+Preparations for the Deer Management Program begin in the fall, but the preserves selected for the program will not close early until after Thanksgiving.
 Preserves involved in the program will close at 3 p.m. on Monday through Thursday to protect preserve users.
 However, a preserve included in the program will be closed only when deer culling is scheduled at that location for that day.
 Normally, the preserves would close at sunset, which is around 4:20 p.m. in December.
 Because winter has the shortest days of the year, the inconvenience to preserve users is somewhat mitigated.
 While signs posted at the preserves read that the program will continue through March, typically the program ends in February.
 The program can extend into March depending on weather conditions and the number of deer being culled in a particular year.
 Individual preserves return to normal hours based on when the desired number of deer are culled.

 How do you ensure that the public is kept safe?

 Public safety is priority #1.
 To ensure a safe program, sharpshooting is implemented in full compliance with IDNR regulations, and in accordance with the risk management guidelines set forth by the District’s insurance administrator, the Park District Risk Management Agency (PDRMA).

-Sharpshooting occurs starting at dusk when the preserves are closed, with safety buffers of at least 900 feet from any adjacent residential dwelling.
-Firing stations have been selected to ensure that there is an acceptable backdrop for shooting in a downward trajectory at all times over a distance of 50 yards or less (the same distance required for IDNR sharpshooting certification); and so that sharpshooters are shooting into the preserve, not toward or beyond the preserve boundary.
+Sharpshooting occurs starting at dusk when the preserves are closed, with safety buffers of at least 100 yards from the preserve boundary.
+Firing stations have been selected to ensure shooting always occurs in a safe trajectory over a distance of approximately 50 yards (the same distance required for IDNR sharpshooting certification).
+Sharpshooters shoot into the preserve, and not toward or beyond the preserve boundary.
+In addition, all bait stations must be approved by IDNR.

 What do you do with the deer that are managed?